veldhub/veld_chain__train_infer_wordembeddings_multiple_architectures__wikipedia/README.md

 # veld_chain__train_infer_wordembeddings_multiple_architectures__wikipedia

-This repo contains several chain velds relating to training and evaluating static word embedding architectures on wikipedia data.
+This repo contains several chain velds relating to training and evaluation of static word embedding architectures on wikipedia data.

 It mainly acts as a public demonstration mirroring this project setup on internal AMC data: